R0KATAN5KY/R0KATAN5KY/README.md

 - 👋 Hi, I’m @R0KATAN5KY
-- 👀 I’m interested in ... coding!
+- 👀 I’m interested in ...
+Coding!
 - 🌱 I’m currently learning ...
 React!
 - 💞️ I’m looking to collaborate on ...
 Creating a Discord bot!
 - 📫 How to reach me ... shelbytheoz@gmail.com